Lorraine Nicholson

-Lorraine Broussard Nicholson (born April 16, 1990) is an American actress and director.
-She is known for playing Alana Blanchard in the biographical film Soul Surfer (2011).
+Lorraine Broussard Nicholson (born April 16, 1990) is an American actress.
+She is best known for playing Alana Blanchard in the biographical film Soul Surfer (2011).

 Early life

 Nicholson was born in Los Angeles to actors Jack Nicholson and Rebecca Broussard.
 She was named after her father's aunt.
-She has a younger brother, Raymond, as well as two older half-siblings; a half-sister, Jennifer Nicholson and a half-brother, Caleb Goddard.
+She has a younger brother, Raymond, as well as two older half-siblings (a half-sister, Jennifer Nicholson and a half-brother, Caleb Goddard) and a younger half-sister Tessa.
 She was four years old when her parents separated.
-In 2008, she graduated from Brentwood School in Brentwood, California.